 In the Cheese Bar which is located at the main square and Wine Bar Bornstein near the Cathedral, you can drink a glass of wine and have a charcuterie platter (variety of sliced ham, prosciutto, and cheese with olive oil).

 Zagreb usually hosts a number of attractive concerts and exhibitions during the year.
 Be sure to check whether there is anything on at the time of your visit.

 Traveling to Zagreb

 Zagreb is very well connected and can be reached by bus, plane, car, even by train.

 Zagreb International Airport is the main airport in Croatia.
 It connects the country with almost all bigger European cities Paris, Frankfurt, Rome, London, Istanbul, Munich, Zurich, Vienna, Brussels, Barcelona, Moscow, Athens as well as Doha and Dubai.

 Zagreb bus station is situated only five tram stations from the center of the city or 20 minutes on foot.
 You can buy a ticket online and if you are going from Zagreb to any other city in Croatia the connections are really good.

 Some of the international cities which are connected by bus with Zagreb are Vienna, Ausburg, Berlin, Bern, Brno, Duesseldorf, Florence, Venice, Verona, Frankfurt, Halmstad, Köln, Ljubljana, Milano, Maribor, München, Uppsala, Zürich…

-Zagreb is easy to navigate on foot, bicycle, or public transport.
+Zagreb is easy to navigate on foot, by bicycle, or by public transport.
 If you stay in the center of the city you can see all the main attractions on foot.
-If you find yourself outside of the center you can use a tram, bus, taxi or bike.
+If you find yourself outside of the center you can use a tram, bus, taxi, or bike.

 A daily ticket costs 3.98 € and you can ride as much as you like in any direction.
 The same conditions apply for 3-day tickets (9.29 €); 7-day tickets (19.91 €); 15-day tickets (26.54 €) and 30-day tickets (53.09 €).